Islam in Thailand: Chinese Muslims

-Muslim groups
+Cham Muslims

+Most of the Cham people live in Bangkok, the capital of Thailand, also on the coast near the border with Cambodia, and a small part in southern Thailand near Malaysia where they have assimilated with local Thai Malays.
+Like most Chams in Cambodia, they follow Sunni Islam.
+They trace their origins to the fall of the Champa city-state in central and southern Vietnam and later fled to the Kingdom of Ayutthaya in the 15th to 16th centuries and the 19th century.
+Also recent migration in the 1970s following the fall of the Cambodian government to the Khmer Rouge by Pol Pot and the subsequent Cambodian genocide.

+Burmese Muslims

 Ethnic groups including the Rohingya are found in Thailand's refugee camps, rural fishing villages, as well as in many small towns and cities close to the Myanmar border.

 As well as being home to many Chinese Muslims, Northern Thailand is home to many Burmese and mixed Chinese-Burmese or Pakistani-Burmese peoples.
+The Burmese Muslim community lives along the border of Thailand with Myanmar and are known as 'Bamroon' who speak the Burmese language.

 Other Asian Muslim groups

 Other represented groups include Muslim Chams, originally from Vietnam since 15th century, who can be found between the mutual border and Bangkok as well as the deep south.
 In the 1700s and 1800s Vietnam and Cambodia-based Chams settled in Bangkok.

-Other groups include Middle Easterners such as Arabs and South Asians (especially Indians, Pakistanis and Bangladeshis) and Indonesian Muslims, especially Bugis, Javanese and Minangkabau.
+Other groups include West Asians such as Arabs and South Asians (especially Indians, Pakistanis and Bangladeshis) and Indonesian Muslims, especially Bugis, Javanese and Minangkabau.

 According to a 1685 account of a Persian diplomat as well as notes of the French traveller Guy Tachard, there was a substantial Persian Shi'i community in Thailand at the time, with ritual ta'zieh performances subsidised by the king.
 There are Muslims of Persian origin that reside in the Bangkok area.